sjl/splice.vim/site/index.markdown

 **Note:** replace `mvim` with `gvim` if you're on Linux, or just plain `vim` if you prefer to keep the editor in the console.

+### Bazaar

+For Bazaar 2.4 or greater, add the following line to bazaar.conf:

+    bzr.mergetool.threesome = vim {base} {this} {other} {result} -c 'ThreesomeInit'

+Optionally, change the default merge tool by setting:

+    bzr.default_mergetool = threesome

+For earlier versions of Bazaar, set the following entry in bazaar.conf:

+    external_merge = vim %b %t %o %r -c 'ThreesomeInit'

+**Note:** replace `mvim` with `gvim` if you're on Linux, or just plain `vim` if you prefer to keep the editor in the console.

 More Information
 ----------------